Jaydenlee4891/nba-champion-predictor/README.md

 Maybe next time we can try predicting when players will be injured.

-I think I am done with this project for now maybe I will do it again next season and try to predict the entire playoffs this time.
+I think I am done with this project for now maybe I will do it again next season and try to predict the entire season this time.
+Maybe I will try to remake this project but use pytorch instead of tensorflow